UraYukimitsu/structjs/README.md

     - `position` - The offset at which to start reading.
     - `[isLittleEndian=false]` - Whether to use little-endian byte order.
     - Returns: `Object` An object representing the struct's fields and values.

+- `write(data: DataView, position: number, value: Object[, isLittleEndian: boolean = false])` - Writes an instance of the struct to a DataView.
+	 - `data` - The DataView to write to.
+	 - `position` - The offset at which to start writing.
+	 - `value` - The value to write.
+	 - `[isLittleEndian=false]` - Whether to use little-endian byte order.
+     - Returns: `number` - The number of bytes written.

+- `Struct.writeStruct(data: DataView, position: number, value: Object, structName: string[, isLittleEndian: boolean = false])` - Writes an instance of the a registered struct type to a DataView.
+     - `data` - The DataView to write to.
+	 - `position` - The offset at which to start writing.
+	 - `value` - The value to write.
+	 - `structName` - The name of the struct to write.
+	 - `[isLittleEndian=false]` - Whether to use little-endian byte order.
+	 - Returns: `number` - The number of bytes written.

+- `Struct.writeValue(data: DataView, position: Number, value: any, type: string[, isLittleEndian: boolean = false, options: Object])` - Writes a value of a registered type (primitive or struct) to a DataView.
+	 - `data` - The DataView to write to.
+	 - `position` - The offset at which to start writing.
+	 - `value` - The value to write.
+	 - `type` - The name of the type or struct to write.
+	 - `[isLittleEndian=false]` - Whether to use little-endian byte order.
+	 - `[options]` - Optional parameter to pass to the write function.
+	 - Returns: `number` - The number of bytes written.

 - `toClass()` - Statically converts a registered Struct instance to a JavaScript class.
     - Returns: `string` The code of a JavaScript class made from the current Struct instance.